 Ideally, experts recommend keeping 6 to 12 months’ worth of your organization’s operating costs in reserve—and as we mentioned earlier, it’s worth investing your reserve funds to avoid them losing value in a savings account.
 However, this isn’t a reality for many nonprofits, and anything is better than nothing.
 As you gain more financial sustainability, you can aim to invest 12 months to two years’ worth of operating costs.

-You may need to set aside a certain amount of funding in order to open a brokerage or investment account.
+You may need to set aside a certain amount of funding to open a brokerage or investment account.
 This amount can vary depending on the brokerage firm or investment solution, so be sure to research any requirements ahead of time to prepare.

 Benefits and Importance of Nonprofit Investing